Breeding Kink / Impregnation Fetish

 Safety, consent & law

 Fantasy and role-play carry no inherent risk.
 Acting on the theme through condomless sex, however, raises real possibilities of unintended pregnancy and sexually transmitted infection, so honest discussion of contraception, testing, and outcomes is essential.
+Nothing about the framing alters the underlying biology: describing an encounter as fantasy does not reduce the chance of conception or of transmission by any amount, and a scene agreed in advance still needs whatever contraception and barrier protection the partners would otherwise use.
+Settling in advance what would happen if a pregnancy did result is part of an honest negotiation rather than an intrusion on it.
 Crucially, breeding play must never be confused with "stealthing", the non-consensual removal of a condom, which is treated as a sexual-assault offence in a growing number of jurisdictions (Non-consensual condom removal, Wikipedia).
 Consent here is ongoing and specific: agreeing to the fantasy is not agreeing to actual conception risk unless that is separately and explicitly negotiated.

 - Creampie72/100Body Functions & FluidsA pornographic and erotic interest centered on visible internal ejaculation: semen left inside and seeping from a partner's vagina or anus after condomless intercourse, often framed as the counter-image of the external 'facial'.72